codingstart0/best_practise/toDoApp/README.md

 1. Add id using UUID (Universally Unique Identifier) to auto increment todos index.
 2. Simplified App leaving only todo list without additional task.
-3. Add btn hide done task
+3. Add btn hide done task.
+Google it how to hide in JS